What is a life settlement?

-The secondary market landscape is dominated by insureds typically aged 65 and older, some with medical impairments resulting in shortened life expectancies.
+The secondary market landscape is dominated by people typically aged 65 and older, some with medical impairments resulting in shortened life expectancies.

 Life Settlements became more sophisticated as actuarial techniques and advanced financial analysis were implemented during the underwriting process.
-With the senior population adhering itself to traditional underwriting guidelines, the Life Settlement industry could then leverage of the existing foundation of the life insurance industry and with a supply of life insurance policies that was exponentially larger has grown into a multi-billion dollar market.
-The industry today is almost entirely comprised of a few mainstream capital sources that have revolutionized the speed and scale of the secondary insurance market.
-The industry has also become more specialized with seniors working with financial advisors, brokers and a number of ancillary and service providers.
+With the senior population adhering itself to traditional underwriting guidelines, the Life Settlement industry could then leverage the existing foundation of the life insurance industry and with a supply of life insurance policies that has grown exponentially into a multi-billion dollar market.
+The industry today is almost entirely composed of a few mainstream capital sources that have revolutionized the speed and scale of the secondary insurance market.
+The industry has also become more specialized, with seniors working with financial advisors, brokers, and a number of service providers.

 Life Settlement Market

-Nobody knows the Life Settlement market like our managers.
-As our funds continue to expand, we are creating even more efficient strategies to bring Life Settlements to market.
+Nobody knows the life settlement market like our managers.
+As our funds continue to expand, we are creating even more efficient strategies to give investors access to life settlements.
 These strategies include supporting legislative and regulatory proposals favorable to our expansion while strengthening the rights of owners and buyers.
-As the largest aging population in the United States history is poised for exponential growth in the next decade, consumers realize the mutually beneficial opportunity for decades to come.
+As the largest aging population in US history is poised for exponential growth in the next decade, consumers realize the mutually beneficial opportunity.

 Life Settlement Regulation

-Many states in the US have introduced regulations leading investors to view life settlements with greater confidence.
-This regulation is aimed at creating more efficiency in the marketplace and providing both buyers and sellers with a highly structured transaction process.
+Many states in the US have introduced regulations that encourage investors to view life settlements with greater confidence.
+These regulations aim to create more efficiency in the marketplace and provide both buyers and sellers with a highly structured transaction process.

 Tertiary Market of Life Insurance

-Since 2009, the industry has developed a tertiary market for life insurance (secondary market for life settlements) which involves a number of investors, trading blocks of life settlements amongst each other.
+Since 2009, the industry has developed a tertiary market for life insurance (secondary market for life settlements), in which investors, can trade blocks of life settlements among each other.
 This tertiary market continues to grow to record transaction volumes and provides additional liquidity to the life settlement asset class.
 As volume increases in tertiary transactions, so does the liquidity profile of the asset class and the attractiveness of the opportunity to large, sophisticated institutional investors.

-Carlisle Management Company’s success in marketing comes from years of experience, strategy testing, monitoring and refining our approach to the life settlement industry.
-Our market intelligence as well as top-quality team allows us to anticipate changes, identify new sources of policies and participate in the market as a leader.
-Our team relies heavily on effective communication strategies to reduce new customer acquisition expenses, maintain transparency and boost return on capital invested.
+Carlisle Management Company’s success in marketing comes from years of experience, strategy testing, monitoring, and refining our approach to the life settlement industry.
+Our top-quality team, enable with our market intelligence, can anticipate changes, identify new sources of policies, and participate as leaders in the market.
+Our team relies heavily on effective communication strategies to reduce new customer acquisition expenses, maintain transparency, and boost return on capital invested.